 One of my favorite flowers in a typical cottage garden is the Foxglove (Digitalis Purpurea).
 Heirloom foxgloves are biennial, meaning they sprout and grow one year then bloom the next, go to seed, spread their progeny around and die off.
-These can grow to 5 feet or a wee bit taller, if given lots lovin’ (aka fertilizer and water in dry weather).
+These can grow to 5 feet or a wee bit taller, if given the right ingredients (aka fertilizer and water in dry weather).

-There are many other new hybrids available with different attributes.
-Swallowtail seeds carries quite a few different hybrids.
+Growing them from seed opens up many more options.
+There are many other new Foxglove hybrids available with different attributes.
+Swallowtail seeds carries quite a few different ones.
 I have grown Pam’s Choice (I don’t see this one in their catalog this year but Pantaloons is a sport of it)..

 And Strawberry (this one stays short and is extra fuzzy)